AlexWorx/ALib-Class-Library/docs/pages/alib_mod_enums.md

 \note
   This is the only macro needed for the use of <b>ALib Enum Records</b>!<br>
-  It has to be in the global namespace and usually is placed in same header file that defines the enumeration.
+  It has to be in the global namespace and usually is placed in same header-file that defines the enumeration.

 \I{################################################################################################}
 ### 4.1.3 Step 3/3: Initializing The Data ### {#alib_enums_records_firststep_init}
 We are almost done.
 The final step of preparation is to define the data records.
-This is to be done when \ref alib_manual_bootstrapping "bootstrapping a software".
+This is to be done when \ref alib_mod_bs "bootstrapping software".

 \note
   Enum records are <em>"by contract"</em> static data!
 The records once assigned cannot be changed.
-This is in alignment what the \b Java language sampled above offers: Also there, the name of the enumeration types are fixed and just equals the name given to the element in the source.<br>
+This is in alignment what the \b Java language sampled above offers: Also there, the name of the enumeration types is fixed and just equals the name given to the element in the source.<br>
-  This restriction is not a technical one, but a design decision.
+  This restriction is not technical, but a design decision.

 \note
   The benefits of this approach will be discussed in later chapters.
 For now it is enough to acknowledge:<br>
   <b>Record definitions are to be done in the single-threaded, one-time executed, bootstrap section
-  of a software.</b>
+  of software.</b>

-To define enum records, several overloads of static method \b Bootstrap are provided by class
+To define enum records, several overloads of namespace function \alib{enumrecords::bootstrap;Bootstrap} are provided.
-\alib{enums;EnumRecords}.
-While the type and the method's declarations are already available with the inclusion of \alibheader{enums/records.hpp}, the definition of the set of
+These methods become available with the inclusion of \implude{EnumRecords.Bootstrap}:
-\b Bootstrap methods is only given with including \alibheader{enums/recordbootstrap.hpp}:

  \snippet "DOX_ENUMS.cpp"     DOX_ENUMS_RECORDS_HEADER_INIT

-This is a precaution to ensure that the methods are used only with bootstrap code, for example in implementations of abstract function \alib{lang;Camp::bootstrap}.
+The name of the header and the namespace of the functions already indicate that their use is to be made only during bootstrap code, for example, in implementations of abstract function \alib{camp;Camp::Bootstrap}.

 The simplest version of \b Bootstrap accepts one enumeration element along with variadic template parameters used to construct its record.
 This has to be invoked for each element: